Canonical tree-decompositions of chordal graphs: Canonical tree-decompositions into cliques

 For experts, we remark that one may alternatively obtain a nested set like $N(G)$ by \cite[Theorem~1.3]{infinitesplinter}, as every maximal clique in a chordal graph yields a 'robust, regular profile' and by invoking \cref{lem:max-cliques-dist-by-low-order-sep} one may prove that each two of them are 'distinguishable'.
+A further construction along the lines of~\cite{CanTreesofTDs} is outlined in the introduction.
 In contrast, the nested set from \cite[Definition~5.2]{canonicalGD} does not work in general, as the 'tangles' induced by cliques $X$ have in general only order $2/3 \cdot |X|$, which as a consequence may make the two tangles induced by two distinct maximal cliques indistinguishable.
 Finally, we can also not work with entanglements~\cite{entanglements} as the order of the separations in clique-distinguishing bottlenecks is not finitely bounded, which would be a necessary assumption for their~\cite[Theorem~4.2]{entanglements}.

-\subsection{Proof of \texorpdfstring{\cref{thm:chordalTDmaximal}}{Theorem 2}}
+\subsection{Proof of \texorpdfstring{\cref{thm:chordalTDmaximal}}{Theorem 3}}

 \cref{thm:canonicalchordalTD} asserts that every locally finite, chordal graph admits a canonical \td\ into cliques.
 The bags of this decomposition can be non-maximal cliques, and there are even finite chordal graphs which do not have a canonical \td\ into maximal cliques (see~\cref{ex:no-maximal-and-canonical}).
 In this section, we prove~\cref{thm:chordalTDmaximal} which asserts that if the chordal graph~$\hat G$ we seek to decompose is a normal covering of a locally finite graph~$G$, then we can find a \td\ into maximal cliques, which is still~$\Gamma(p)$-canonical for the group~$\Gamma(p)$ of the deck transformations of the normal covering~$p: \hat G \to G$.